herrold/guild-docs/artisan_roles/study_guide.md

 * How will we know we have achieved the business outcome?

 ## Agile Manifesto principles
-1. **Customer satisfaction through early and continuous software delivery**
+1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
-   Customers are happier when they receive working software at regular intervals, rather than waiting extended periods of time between releases.
-2. **Accommodate changing requirements throughout the development process**
-   The ability to avoid delays when a requirement or feature request changes.
-3. **Frequent delivery of working software**
-   Scrum accommodates this principle since the team operates in software sprints or iterations that ensure regular delivery of working software.
+2. Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.
+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-4. **Collaboration between the business stakeholders and developers throughout the project**
+4. Business people and developers must work together daily throughout the project.
-   Better decisions are made when the business and technical team are aligned.
-5. **Support, trust, and motivate the people involved**
-   Motivated teams are more likely to deliver their best work than unhappy teams.
-6. **Enable face-to-face interactions**
-   Communication is more successful when development teams are co-located.
+5. Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
-7. **Working software is the primary measure of progress**
+7. Working software is the primary measure of progress.
-   Delivering functional software to the customer is the ultimate factor that measures progress.
-8. **Agile processes to support a consistent development pace**
-   Teams establish a repeatable and maintainable speed at which they can deliver working software, and they repeat it with each release.
-9. **Attention to technical detail and design enhances agility** – The right skills and good design ensures the team can maintain the pace, constantly improve the product, and sustain change.
-10. **Simplicity**
-   Develop just enough to get the job done for right now.
+8. Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+9. Continuous attention to technical excellence and good design enhances agility.
+10. Simplicity--the art of maximizing the amount of work not done--is essential.
-11. **Self-organizing teams encourage great architectures, requirements, and designs**
+11. The best architectures, requirements, and designs emerge from self-organizing teams.
-   Skilled and motivated team members who have decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.
-12. **Regular reflections on how to become more effective**
+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
-   Self-improvement, process improvement, advancing skills, and techniques help team members work more efficiently.

 [top](#table-of-contents)

 ## Value practices
 Choose 4 and be prepared to explain and discuss them, focusing on a theoretical conversation with a client as to why they are important.
 These items are linked to Step It Up badges.

+**The links to Step It Up content will not work unless you are logged into Step It Up with your Pillar account in this browser.**

   * [5 Questions](https://getstepitup.com/deliveryModel/badgeGroup/981)
   * [Boundary Critique](https://getstepitup.com/deliveryModel/badgeGroup/491)